grinnell-cs/csc151-images/_mps/combining-images.md

 Note: If not enough digits remain in the list, just return the empty list.

+Note: You may want to write a helper procedure, such as `(at-least-n-elements lst n)`, that determines if there are enough elements left in the list.
+(For an E, you'll need to avoid using `length`.)

 ## Part 3: Lists of image variants

 Rather than making lists of shapes, we can make lists of transformed images.